Four Seasons Hotel Houston

 Four Seasons Hotel Houston is a hotel in Houston, Texas, United States.
 It is operated by Four Seasons Hotels and Resorts.
 The hotel includes Four Seasons Place, a group of 64 apartment units, and an Italian restaurant.
 It is a part of the Houston Center complex.

 History

 Four Seasons Hotel Houston opened in 1982.
 It became the city's first AAA Five-Diamond hotel in 1996.
 In 2000, Crescent Real Estate Equities, the owner of Houston Center, sold the Four Seasons Hotel Houston to Maritz, Wolff & Co., a hotel investment group, for $105 million.

 In 2006, Institutional Investor ranked Four Seasons Hotel Houston the 87th "Best Hotel in the World".
 The hotel currently houses 404 guest rooms, including 12 suites, throughout 30 floors.

 In 2013, Maritz, Wolff & Co. sold the property to Cascade Investment.
 Four Seasons Hotels and Resorts, owned jointly by Cascade, Kingdom Holding Company and Triples Holdings, will continue to manage the hotel.

 Amenities

-The hotel's restaurant, Quattro, features an Italian-style menu.
-The Mobil Four Star restaurant offers breakfast, lunch, dinner and an antipasto bar.

-The hotel has 289 rooms and 115 suits, in addition to 64 apartment units at the Four Seasons Place, a total of 468 guest accommodations.
+The hotel has 289 rooms and 115 suites, in addition to 64 apartment units at the Four Seasons Place, a total of 468 guest accommodations.